CLARIAH/descartes-tf/docs/transcription.md

 The formats with `layout` result in pieces html with css-styles;
-the richness of layout enables us to code more information in the plain representation, e.g. blurry characters when words are uncertain.
+the richness of layout enables us to code more information in the plain representation, e.g. italic words or marginal words.
-We also use different colours for Pali and Latin.